V. Dakshinamoorthy: Death

-Despite his advanced age and failing health, Dakshinamoorthy continued to work in musical field, and composed songs for many albums.
-In July 2013, he made his last achievement as a composer - giving songs for four generations in a single family.
+Despite his advanced age and failing health, Dakshinamoorthy continued to work in the musical field and composed songs for many albums.
+In July 2013, he made his last achievement as a composer, giving songs for four generations in a single family.
 This happened through giving a chance to Ameya Vijay, the daughter of Vijay Yesudas and granddaughter of K. J. Yesudas.
 Dakshinamoorthy gave songs to Yesudas' father Augustine Joseph, a veteran drama actor and singer, in his very first film in 1950.
 He later used Yesudas to sing most of his songs.
 He also introduced Vijay Yesudas in 1987 through a sloka in the film 'Idanazhiyil Oru Kalocha'.

 Dakshinamoorthy died at his home in Chennai at 6:30 PM on 2 August 2013, at the age of 93.
 He died peacefully in his sleep, which is considered auspicious for Hindus.
 His death was also on an Ekadashi day, which is also considered auspicious.
 He had plans to visit his daughter's home nearby along with his wife, and when he heard that the driver of the taxi in which he was to go would be late, he went to sleep.
 When the car arrived, his wife wondered why her husband was not ready.
 Then she went to call her husband, who did not respond.
 Death was confirmed soon, citing a cardiac arrest as the possible cause of death.

 Dakshinamoorthy was cremated with full state honors at Besant Nagar electric crematorium.
 Thousands of famous people attended his funeral.
 The then Kerala State Cultural Minister K. C. Joseph represented the Kerala state.
 He is survived by his three children - two daughters and a son.
 Kalyani Ammal, his wife of 65 years, died on 22 October 2021, aged 91.